SKKU-SecLab/AdFlush/README.md

 1. Open a Chrome web browser.

 2. Click on the options and navigate to `Extensions` > `Manage Extensions`.
     ![Prerequisites 1](./assets/browser_extension_pre1.png)

 3. Click on `Manage Extensions` Within the page, click on `Load unpacked`.
-If you don't see this button, make sure you have enabled `Developer mode` on the right side of the page
+If you don't see this button, make sure you have enabled `Developer mode` on the right side of the page.
     ![Prerequisites 2](./assets/browser_extension_pre2.png)

 4. Navigate to `path/to/working/directory/AdFlush/extension/dist` and select the folder.
     ![Prerequisites 3](./assets/browser_extension_pre3.png)

 5. Open your extensions and pin *AdFlush* to utilize full functionalities.
     ![Prerequisites 4](./assets/browser_extension_pre4.png)

 ### Applying Modification to *AdFlush*
-If you decide to apply some modifications within our chrome extension or want to customize behavior, you must use `webpack` to repack the extension reflecting your modifications.
+If you decide to apply some modifications within our chrome extension or want to customize behavior, you must use <a href="https://webpack.js.org/">webpack</a> to repack the extension reflecting your modifications.

 1. Open a command line prompt and navigate to `path/to/working/directory/AdFlush/extension`.
 Run the source code below to install the packages required for *AdFlush* chrome extension.
 ```bash